Keto Diet Side Effects: Risks, How to Manage & Prevent Them

 Keto Constipation - Fact

 Unfortunately, a common keto diet side effect is constipation (we even dedicated an entire article to it).
-As we established earlier, cutting back on carbs quickly can cause serious stress on your body, especially your GI tract, and since many high-fiber foods (think wholegrain bread and raisin bran cereal) are no longer allowed on the keto diet, it can prevent things from running smoothly and regularly.
+As we established earlier, cutting back on carbs quickly can cause serious stress on your body, especially your GI tract, and since many high-fiber foods (think whole-grain bread and raisin bran cereal) are no longer allowed on the keto diet, it can prevent things from running smoothly and regularly.

 Tips to combat keto constipation: